LineageOS/android_device_sony_nicki/README.md

 ![Sony Xperia M](http://wiki.cyanogenmod.org/images/a/a5/Nicki.png "Sony Xperia M in black")

-This branch is for building CyanogenMod 13.0 (or Android Marshmallow 6.0 AOSP based roms) ROMS.
+This branch is for building LineageOS 14.1 (or Android Nougat 7.1 AOSP based roms) ROMS.